Free Virginia Public Records: Divorces, Marriages, Warrants

 Furthermore, any person who requests public records does not have to give a purpose.
 The only exceptions to the public records include some criminal investigations, personnel records, records relating to public safety, records relating to administrative investigations, records of specific public bodies, police reports, tax returns, medical records, real estate, client privilege, and working papers.2

-Or in other words, a citizen of Virginia can request public records, except for those limited by the right of incarcerated felons and the other stipulations above.
+In other words, a citizen of Virginia can request public records, except for those limited by the right of incarcerated felons and the other stipulations above.

 Criminal Records of Virginia (VA)